You can access test results, see your medical record, manage appointments, pay your bill and more on the patient portal. Create an account today.

 Radiology and Imaging in Glenwood City

-Sometimes, it is the things we can't see that are critical when making a diagnosis or treatment decision.
-Your health care provider may use imaging tests to make pictures or images of the inside of your body to determine an individualized treatment plan for you.
+Sometimes it's the things you can't see that are critical when making a diagnosis or treatment decision.
+Your health care provider may use imaging tests to view the inside of your body and the area of concern to develop an individualized treatment plan for you.

-A technologist will position your body to obtain the necessary views.
+During an X-ray, a technologist will position your body to obtain the necessary views.
 He or she may use pillows or sandbags to help you hold the proper position.
-During the X-ray exposure, you remain still and hold your breath to avoid moving, which can cause the image to blur.
+During the X-ray exposure, you will need to remain still and hold your breath to avoid moving.
+Movement can cause the image to blur.

-An X-ray procedure may take only a few minutes for a bone X-ray or more than an hour for more-involved procedures, such as those using a contrast medium.
+An X-ray of the bone may only take a few minutes.
+Other more involved X-ray procedures, such as those using a contrast medium, may take longer.

 If a young child is having an X-ray, restraints or other immobilization techniques may be used to help keep him or her still.
-These will not harm your child and will prevent the need for a repeat procedure, which may be necessary if the child moves during the X-ray exposure.
+These will not harm your child and will prevent the need for a repeat procedure, which may be necessary if the child moves during the X-ray procedure.
 You may be allowed to remain with your child during the test.
-If you remain in the room during the X-ray exposure, you’re typically asked to wear a lead apron to shield you from unnecessary exposure.
+If you remain in the room during the X-ray, you will be asked to wear a lead apron to shield you from unnecessary exposure.